bertonfederico/mri_compressive_sensing/_0_sparse_representation/README.md

 In the case of images, the general theory of sparsity can be applied using the Discrete Fourier Transform (DFT), which is an orthonormal basis for representing an image in the frequency domain.

 In the case of MRI images, the data acquired are not directly spatial images, but are measurements in what is called the k-space.
-The k-space is a representation of the spatial frequency of the image, describing how the various frequencies (or spatial patterns) are distributed in the image.
+The k-space is a representation of the spatial frequency of the image, describing how the various frequencies are distributed in the image.
 To obtain the final image, the data in the k-space must be transformed to the spatial domain by the inverse of the Fourier transform.

-The two-dimensional Fourier transform (DFT2D) is a mathematical technique used to transform an image from the spatial domain to the spatial frequency domain.
-This transform allows an image to be represented as a combination of frequencies (high-frequency and low-frequency components) rather than as a spatial intensity distribution.
+The two-dimensional Fourier transform (DFT2D) is a mathematical technique used to transform an image from the spatial domain to the  frequency domain.
 In mathematical terms, the DFT2D of an image $f[x, y]$ (with $x$ and $y$ representing the spatial coordinates of the image) is given by:

 $$
 F[u, v] = \sum_{x=0}^{M-1} \sum_{y=0}^{N-1} f[x, y] e^{-j2\pi \left(\frac{ux}{M} + \frac{vy}{N}\right)}